lala-data/TristaPierce-Portfolio/finalpart2.md

 ## Final Data Story
+[Published Final Project](https://carnegiemellon.shorthandstories.com/PittsburghPA/index.html): Build Your New Beginnings in the City of Bridges!

 **Focusing On the Targeted Audience**
 As previously described, my targeted audience includes successful individuals and students who would originally flock to the Bay Area, NYC, Austin, Denver, etc. As a reader, I would want to learn more about Pittsburgh so I can consider relocation opportunities.
 After more research and feedback, I realized I have a lot of individuals in my life that are exactly this target audience.
 I myself, as a soon to be transitioning graduate student falls into this audience.
 So I reflected about what is important to myself and others in my life and asked a lot of questions.
 Would they care about the arts, would they care about the outdoors?
 Mostly, I got the same feedback as I would have given….
 Yes, I do.
 However, opportunity trumps everything else.
 Therefore, I really wanted to highlight tech jobs, college universities and affordability right up front.
 Then, keeping the fun/engaging slides towards the back.
 I specifically did add a slide featuring some information on the doors due to it being a consistent feedback from my original work.